mpinchover/Distributed-messaging-server/README.md

 ## TODO's

 ### P1

-- test createdAtNano
-- separate chat notifications from messages, or just fix messages to relay messagse from server
+- change the delete to deleteByRoomId
-- ResetPassword, GeneratePasswordLink test later
+- change uuid to the test name
 - custom error mapping, last step should just translate the error befor sending it back customer err code -> http code
 - clean up naming
 - don't use middleware.New for http route
-- ensure order of messages are good
-- don't return messages and the get rooms by user uuid
+- don't return all messages in getroomsbyuserUUID
-- order the rooms return response
 - ensure secret for JWT is not hardcoded

+### P2
 - ensure passwords match in signup
 - ensure password, email are correct formats
-- implement delete, update authprofile
-- implement password reset
-- ensure that socket connection has auth

-- allow members, rooms to have a stringified text field that can track whatever the user wants.
 - update tests to run in go routines to mimic high, concurrent volumes
-- create endpoints to allow user to generate and delete api key

-### P2
+- separate chat notifications from messages, or just fix messages to relay messagse from server
 - separate out channel and client events
 - allow someone to be invited to the chat
 - Add a "typing" attribute/event to the message